← Back to blog

 6. InShot — Best Mobile Replacement for CapCut

-InShot is the closest mobile-first editing experience to what CapCut offered.
+InShot is the closest mobile-first editing experience to what CapCut offers.
 It is available on both iOS and Android, has a simple interface, and is optimized for social media export formats.

 Why it replaces CapCut: Same mobile-first philosophy, similar interface layout, and designed specifically for Instagram Reels, TikTok-style content, and YouTube Shorts.